 First of all, Hebrew is not a dead language as there are millions of Hebrew speakers today in Israel and across the globe.
 Secondly, Classical or Biblical Hebrew is likewise alive and well.
 It is studied, read and translated by scholars, students and religious devotees from around the world.
 “Why is there so much interest worldwide?”
 Classical or Biblical Hebrew provides direct access to the language of the Tanakh or Old Testament, one of the world’s most influential literary and religious works ever created.
 Last, but by no means least, Classical or Biblical Hebrew also provides access to the ancient Middle Eastern worlds out of which Judaism, then Christianity, then Islam emerged, each along with their respective sacred texts.

-The successful completion of the entire four semester language sequence in Classical or Biblical Hebrew (NESLANG 101, 102, 201, 202) fulfills the College of LSA's Language Requirement for languages other than English.
-NESLANG 101 is the first course in the required sequence.
+The successful completion of the entire four semester language sequence in Classical or Biblical Hebrew (MELANG 101, 102, 201, 202) fulfills the College of LSA's Language Requirement for languages other than English.
+MELANG 101 is the first course in the required sequence.

 Language Program Information

 The purpose of the course sequence NESLANG 101-102 Introductory Classical Hebrew I & II is to equip the beginning student with the basic tools necessary for reading the Hebrew Bible.
 The course will introduce the student to the fundamental grammar of Biblical Hebrew; its phonology (the study of speech sounds), morphology (the study of word formation), and syntax (the study of phrase and sentence formation).
 In addition to mastering the grammar, the student will need to acquire a sizable working vocabulary of the language, as competency in grammar and lexicon best facilitates the goal of reading the biblical text.